b0gdanw/AppleScripts/README.md

 GetSysInfoMojave.scpt same for Mojave (macOS 10.14)

+macOSinAppStore.scpt opens the links for OSX & macOS versions directly in the App Store

 Java6forCatalina.scpt removes the instalation limits from Java for OS X 2017-001 so it can be installed on macOS 10.15 Catalina

 NConvertHEICtoJPEG.scpt uses NConvert to convert HEIC/HEIF files to JPEG and remove metadata.